 - Keep your bedroom as cool, dark, and quiet as possible.

 - Go to bed and wake up at the same time as often as you can.

 If you still can't get enough sleep, talk with your doctor.

 Try These Other Tips, Too

 For a few more ways to improve energy and mood as you age, you might:

-- Cut back on alcohol in general.
-As you age, the sedative effects stay with you longer.
+Cut back on alcohol in general.
+As you age, its effects stay with you longer.

-- Drink more water .
-Getting even a little dehydrated can sap your energy and affect your mood.
+Drink more water .
+If you're even a little dehydrated, it can sap your energy and affect your mood.

-- Reduce the stress in your life when you can.
-Try to scale back your to-do list if you feel like you are spread too thin.
+Cut stress where you can.
+For example, try to scale back your to-do list if you feel like you are spread too thin.
 Turn off the TV and take a walk if the news is making you anxious.

 If you’re tired or depressed, talk to your doctor.
 Those things are not a normal part of aging.
 Another health problem may be to blame, like depression, heart disease, or sleep apnea.